KaiFabi/VanillaGeneticClassifier/README.md

 **Hyperparameter optimization**

 There are several hyperparameters that influence the genetic classifier's performance.
 Here, the mutation rates will be considered more closely.
 A good choice of mutation rates is essential for a genetic algorithm.
-Good mutation rates can be found, for example, by trial and error, or by a grid search approach.
+Good mutation rates can be found, for example, by trial and error, or by a brute force grid search approach.
+Here are two example for the MNIST dataset.

 Alternatively, it is possible to build another genetic hyperparameter optimization algorithm on top of the genetic classifier algorithm.